 After years of scouring London for great indoor playgrounds and soft play areas, we’ve compiled a list of our favourite places across the city.
-Check out these absolutely wicked indoor play areas in London, perfect for babies, toddlers, kids and tweens to blow off steam!
+Finding a soft play area near you is not always easy, but we hope this list will make it easier to find a good indoor play centre for babies, toddlers, kids and tweens to blow off steam!

 Indoor Play Areas in East London